ICJIA/history-of-computing-webpage/README.md

 A test web app that displays several sections of historical content and provides a quiz.
 The quiz provides immediate feedback and generates a certificate of completion at the end.

+The quiz draws from a large bank of questions and randomly chooses 5 questions to display.

-This is a test scaffold for future development.
-The project is built using React 18 without a build process.
+This is a simple test scaffold for future development.
+The project is built using React 18 without a build process and is a work-in-progress.

 All components and content are defined in the main script tag of `index.html`.
 This file is the entry point of the webpage and can be served as normal or launched locally in a modern web browser.